 - 0.43 g of EPA

-Salmon is one of the most popular and highly nutritious types of fish available.
-There are several differences between wild and farmed salmon, including some variations in the omega-3 content.
+Salmon is a popular and nutritious fish.
+There are several differences between wild and farmed salmon, and their DHA and EPA content can vary.

 One serving of farmed salmon contains:

 - 1.24 g of DHA